On the Combinatorial Version of the Slepian-Wolf Problem: Lower bounds for deterministic protocols with semi-linear encoding

 Further, since $Code_A(x_{i_1})= Code_A(x_{i_2})=c_A$ and the mapping $Code_A$ is linear, we get $Code_A(x_{i_1}\oplus w) = Code_A(x_{i_2}\oplus w)$.
 Hence,

 Thus, we obtain two different pairs of strings $(z_1, y_{j_1})$ and $(z_2, y_{j_2})$ with the Hamming distances bounded by $\alpha n$, such that

 This contradicts the assumption that the codes $Code_A$ and $Code_B$ are uniquely decodable for pairs at the distance $\alpha n$.
-The lemma is proven.
+The lemma is proven. \end{IEEEproof}

 Now we can prove Theorem~\ref{thm-linear-codes-bound}.
 Assume that a pair of integers $(m_A,m_B)$ is achievable for the combinatorial Slepian--Wolf coding scheme with unique decoding for a distance $\alpha n$.
 From Lemma~\ref{lemma-elias-bassalygo} it follows that the same pair is achievable for the combinatorial Slepian--Wolf coding scheme with $(2n)$-list decoding with a greater distance $\alpha' n$.
-Then, we apply Lemma~\ref{lemma-list-decoding-lower-bound} and get the required bounds for $m_A$ and $m_B$.
+Then, we apply the first inequality of Lemma~\ref{lemma-list-decoding-lower-bound} and get the required bound for $m_A$ and $m_B$.